RayenGhanems/FlappyBird/README.md

-to run please make sure you have installed "neat-python and pygame "
+to run please make sure you have installed "neat-python and pygame"